Some posts contain compensated links. Please read this disclaimer for more info.

 We cussed out our mothers, a few animals, a few dicks… so, of course, the next person to use in Croatian swearing is your dear aunt.
 Go into your Aunt’s vagina.
 This one is particular.
 Why it has to be the auntie who is your dad’s sister-in-law, I have no idea.

 Ever thought about vagina smoke?
 Well, you have now; this phrase means that something is straightforward, almost nothing.
 I would love to know how this phrase originated?

 Here is a clip of a guy having some trouble starting a fire who demonstrates the Croatian language color.
 He is clearly very frustrated and heads into religious cursing territory.
 If you do not want to hear any serious cursing, please do not watch the clip.

 Learn More Croatian

 - Learn how to say (?) in Croatian

 - Croatian Swear Words Part One

 - Croatian Swear Words Part three

-Oh, and if you want to look at learning Croatian via Skype classes, our teacher who we work with has a few places opening up.
-We can connect you, just fill in the details below.
+Oh, and if you want to learn Croatian via Skype classes, our teacher, who we work with, has a few places opening up.
+We can connect you; fill in the details below.